In situ subwavelength microscopy of ultracold atoms using dressed excited states: Results

-As $M$ increases while $N=0$ (Fig. \ref{fig:counterPropasetupData}a), cleaning only the sites $-3$ shifts the wavepackets to the right after which it remains stable.
+As $M$ increases while $N=0$ (Fig. \ref{fig:counterPropasetupData}a), cleaning only the sites $-3$ shifts the wavepacket to the right after which it remains stable.
 In that case we can consider that the $-3$ site is empty.
 As the site $0$ is centered at the middle of the excited state modulation, the sites $\pm3$ would be resonant exactly at $(3i_{1064}-2i_{1529})=60$ nm away from that central position.
 Therefore, for equal initial populations in the sites $-3,+3,0$, the central position should shift by at maximum $30$ nm.
-However, during the coarse cleaning stage, the $\pm3$ sites are closer from resonance than the site $0$ and the repumper therefore induce more scattering on these sites and reduce more their population.
+However, during the coarse cleaning stage, the $\pm3$ sites are closer from resonance than the site $0$ and the repumper therefore induces more scattering on these sites and reduces more their population.
 These unequal populations would lead to a smaller shift of the central position.
-From numerical simulations (see Appendix \ref{sec:central_position_shifts}), the experimental measured shift of about 20 nm is reproduced for relative populations of 0.6 in the sites $\pm3$.
+From numerical simulations (see Appendix \ref{sec:central_position_shifts}), the measured experimental shift of about 20 nm is reproduced for relative populations of 0.6 in the sites $\pm3$ compared to the population in the site 0.

 As both $M$ and $N$ increase, the Gaussian std decreases as expected as $\pm3$ sites get cleaned (Fig. \ref{fig:counterPropasetupData}e).
-At minimum, the expected std should be 27 nm which corresponds to the convolution of the atomic density and the point spread function.
-We measured a std of $45\pm5$ nm which is slightly larger than the expected one.
-This expected width limit (dashed line) corresponds to the case of a perfect alignment of the two lattices.
-It is however very sensitive to the relative angle between the lattice wave-vectors.
-In Appendix \ref{sec:angle_sensitivity}, we computed the effective std $\tilde{\sigma}_x$ after adding a rotation angle $\eta_y$ about the $y$-axis between the two lattices.
+At minimum, the expected std is {29 nm which corresponds to the width numerically obtained from Eq. (\ref{eq:FWHMweak_main}).} We measured a std of $45\pm5$ nm which is slightly larger than the expected one.
+This expected width limit (square points) corresponds to the case of perfect alignment of the two lattices.
+It is however very sensitive to the relative angle between the lattice wavevectors.
+In Appendix \ref{sec:angle_sensitivity}, we computed the effective std $\tilde{\sigma}_x$ after adding a rotation by an angle $\eta_y$ about the $y$-axis between the two lattices.
 We showed that in the small angle limit the std is given by $\tilde{\sigma}_x=\sigma_x\sqrt{1+\eta_y^2(\sigma_y/\sigma_x)^2}$.
-For only $0.3^{\circ}$ (dash-dotted line in Fig. \ref{fig:counterPropasetupData}e), the calculated widths overlap with the experimental data.
+For only $0.3^{\circ}$ (star points in Fig. \ref{fig:counterPropasetupData}e), the calculated widths overlap with the experimental data.